Eastside Lutheran College

-Eastside Lutheran College (ELC) is located in Warrane, Tasmania, in Australia.
-It is a co-educational Lutheran college, catering for Kindergarten to Year 10.
-ELC has approximately 400 students.
-When St Peter's Lutheran school was relocated to Warrane, it expanded to become a primary and secondary school under the current name.
+Eastside Lutheran College (ELC) is an independent co-educational Lutheran school located in Warrane, Tasmania, in Australia.
+The College provides education from Kindergarten to Year 10 and serves families from Hobart's Eastern Shore and surrounding communities.
+Established from the relocation and expansion of St Peter's Lutheran School, Eastside Lutheran College has grown to offer both primary and secondary education within a supportive Christian learning environment.
+ELC has approximately 300 students.

 History

 Eastside Drive-In

 Built on former farmland, a drive-in cinema designed by Cheesman Doley Brabham & Neighbour architects opened as the Eastside Drive-In on the site in 1966.
 Accommodating 418 cars, the screen measured 3600 sqft in size, then the largest in Australia.
 The Australian Red Cross received all the revenues from the opening picture, The Sound of Music starring Julie Andrews.
 The drive-in was highly profitable in the years following the Tasman Bridge disaster, which separated the eastern shore from the Hobart CBD.
 After 18 years of operation, Village Cinemas shut down the venue in 1984.
 The former projection room and café survives as part of the Eastside Lutheran College, housing the institution's administrative offices.